CommandDash/commanddash/readme.md

 **2. Upto date with latest syntax**
 **3. Ability to run and operate the app**

-The specifics of each step is defined in the respective columns in roadmap.
+The specifics of each step is defined in the [roadmap](./ROADMAP.md).
 We are setting a timeline of 4-6 months to achieve them.

 ## Contributing